Is Ginger a Superfood?

 When to Get Further Advice

 Ginger may interact with some common prescription medications, contributing to unwanted side effects.
-Here are some of the more common interactions that may occur.
+You may want to get further advice on possible interactions that may occur.

 Easy Ginger Tea